 Question:What are the total marks for practical subjects in the UP Board 12th exams?

 In the practical subjects, theory exams are of 70 marks, whereas practical exams are of 30 marks.

-The UP Board 12th toppers 2021 will be released along with the result.
+UP Board 12th toppers 2022 will be released along with the result.

-The question papers will be made available on the official website of UP board.
+The question papers are made available on the official website of UP board.

-Yes, UP Board result will also be released via SMS.
+Yes, the UP Board result is also released via SMS.